Nicklas766/tic-tac-toe-game-engine/README.md

 Returns true if its X (player 1) turn, else false.

 #### `squareCanBeSet(board: array, index: integer)`
-Returns true if square can be set, else its already set so return false.
+Returns true if square can be set, else its already set (or win has occured) so return false.

 #### `allSquaresSet(board: array)`
 Returns true if all squares has been set, else false.

-#### `setSquare(board: array, index: integer, playerSymbol: string)`
+#### `setSquare(board: array, index: integer)`
-Returns a new array of the state of the board after setting a symbol (like, 'X' or 'O') at the given index.
+Returns a new array of the state of the board after setting a symbol ('X' or 'O') at the given index.

-Note: since you get to use your own symbol you also need to ensure you give the correct one each time.

 #### `getWinner(board: array)`
 Returns the string symbol of the winner or `null` if no winner exists.